At a Glance

 ✨Tip Number 2

-Network with professionals in the agricultural sector, especially those involved in education or training.
-Attend industry events or workshops to make connections that could provide insights into the role and potentially lead to recommendations.
+Network with professionals in the agricultural sector, especially those involved in education and training.
+Attend industry events or join relevant online forums to connect with potential colleagues and gain insights into the role.

 ✨Tip Number 3

 Prepare to discuss your teaching philosophy and how you engage students from diverse backgrounds.
-Think of specific examples where you've successfully motivated students or adapted your teaching methods to meet their needs.
+Think about specific examples of how you've successfully motivated students in the past, as this will be crucial in showcasing your suitability for the role.

 ✨Tip Number 4